carla-simulator/carla/Docs/python_api.md

     - **Warning:** <font color="#ED2F2F">_This method blocks the script until the destruction is completed by the simulator.
 _</font>
 - <a name="carla.Actor.get_acceleration"></a>**<font color="#7fb800">get_acceleration</font>**(<font color="#00a6ed">**self**</font>)
 Returns the actor's 3D acceleration vector the client recieved during last tick.
+The method does not call the simulator.
     - **Return:** _[carla.Vector3D](#carla.Vector3D)_
 - <a name="carla.Actor.get_angular_velocity"></a>**<font color="#7fb800">get_angular_velocity</font>**(<font color="#00a6ed">**self**</font>)
 Returns the actor's angular velocity vector the client recieved during last tick.
+The method does not call the simulator.
     - **Return:** _[carla.Vector3D](#carla.Vector3D)_
 - <a name="carla.Actor.get_location"></a>**<font color="#7fb800">get_location</font>**(<font color="#00a6ed">**self**</font>)
 Returns the actor's location the client recieved during last tick.
+The method does not call the simulator.
     - **Return:** _[carla.Location](#carla.Location)_
 - <a name="carla.Actor.get_transform"></a>**<font color="#7fb800">get_transform</font>**(<font color="#00a6ed">**self**</font>)
 Returns the actor's transform (location and rotation) the client recieved during last tick.
+The method does not call the simulator.
     - **Return:** _[carla.Transform](#carla.Transform)_
 - <a name="carla.Actor.get_velocity"></a>**<font color="#7fb800">get_velocity</font>**(<font color="#00a6ed">**self**</font>)
 Returns the actor's velocity vector the client recieved during last tick.
+The method does not call the simulator.
     - **Return:** _[carla.Vector3D](#carla.Vector3D)_
 - <a name="carla.Actor.get_world"></a>**<font color="#7fb800">get_world</font>**(<font color="#00a6ed">**self**</font>)
 Returns the world this actor belongs to.